privacyresearchgroup/curve25519-typescript/README.md

 }
 ```

+That pretty much covers it, but look at the [tests](https://github.com/privacyresearchgroup/curve25519-typescript/tree/master/src/__tests__) for details about
+creating ArrayBuffers for input and getting some sample data to get started.

 ### Async or not Async?

 In the installation instructions we noted that the package exports two classes: `Curve25519Wrapper` and `AsyncCurve25519Wrapper`.
 The examples above